AlexisS05/deli-dose/README.md

 - Customers can choose sandwiches in three sizes: 4", 8", and 12".
 - Bread options include white, wheat, rye, or wrap.
-- Toppings are divided into regular and premium categories, with premium options, including meats and cheeses, acquiring an extra cost.
+- Regular Toppings are available, it includes meats, cheeses and other toppings.
-- Customers have the option to request extra toppings, with premium ones incurring an additional charge.
+- Customers have the option to request extra toppings.
 - Each sandwich can be toasted according to the customer's preference.
 - Customers can place orders with one or more sandwiches.
 - Orders guide customers to customize each sandwich individually.
 - Customers can include drinks and chips in their order.
-- The application displays order details, listing sandwiches with toppings and the total cost.
-- Completed orders are stored in a receipts folder, each with its file named by date and time.

-### Additional Items

-- Customers can add drinks and chips to their order.

 ### Order Confirmation and Receipt